girlscript/winter-of-contributing/JavaScript/Topics/8.JSON/README.md

   }'
 ```

-Use the JavaScript function JSON.parse() to convert text into a JavaScript object:
+Use the JavaScript function JSON.parse() to convert JSON into a JavaScript object:

 ```js
 const obj = JSON.parse('{